 In December 1931 it is announced that he will be promoted to Commodore with the coming retirement of the old commodore Captain van den Heuvel.
 This meant that his new ship will be the ss Statendam (III) where he will remain until 1937.

 The Statendam (III) was a peculiar ship as it was in a way a pre world war one construction based along the lines of the Statendam (II) which was never completed for HAL but torpedoed in 1917 while under British flag as troopship.
 The company ordered a replacement which became the Statendam (III) but she was built very much along the lines of her predecessor.
+And much of the completed interior for the Statendam II (which had been put in storage) was used for the Statendam (III).
 Hence the interior was still very much pre war Victoriana.
 But she was known as the “Queen of the Spotless Fleet” and very beloved by the travelling public, especially by those who were not in a great hurry to get to the other side and preferred down to earth good service.

 Then after a fill in on board the ss Volendam (I) he is assigned to the new flagship under construction the ss Nieuw Amsterdam (II).
 This assignment was announced on 19 November 1937,